John J. Casey: Early life

 Casey was born in the Georgetown section of Wilkes Barre, Pennsylvania in 1875 – the oldest son of an Irish immigrant family.
-At the age of seven, his father, Andrew Casey, died in a mining accident in the Wilkes-Barre Coal Mines.
+When John was 7, his father, Andrew Casey, died in a mining accident in the Wilkes-Barre Coal Mines.
 In accordance with company policy, the oldest son of a miner was required to take his father's place in the mine if his family was to retain their home and company credit.
 The mining companies owned the miners' homes and paid the miners with company credit rather than money.

 In 1883 at the age of eight, Casey was a breaker boy in Plymouth, Pennsylvania, responsible for breaking the slag off of coal fragments as they were excavated from the mine.
 By the age of 12 he was a 'mule skinner', charged with dragging the mules in and out of the mines.
 According to his grandson, Terry W. Casey: "he used to speak about his excitement towards days with the occasional noontime break, which could last almost an hour in length.
 That was until he realized why they had the breaks - which were used as time to remove bodies of dead miners from the work zone, as had been done to his father."
 His harrowing experience in the coal mines of the 1880s and 90s would have a profound impact on his career both as a union organizer and a Congressman.

-Union organizer and U.S. Congressman
+Union organizer and U.S. congressman

 In 1900 the United Mine Workers President John Mitchell visited the Pennsylvania anthracite region and Casey quickly made a name for himself as a union organizer.
 His work with big labor allowed him to enter into the political arena.
 Running on the Labor Party ticket, in 1906 Casey was elected to the Pennsylvania State Legislature.
 In the 1912 general election, Casey scored the first of what would be six congressional victories over the next twenty years.

 Casey was elected as a Democrat to the Sixty-third and Sixty-fourth Congresses, but was an unsuccessful candidate for reelection in 1916.
 He was appointed a member of the advisory council to the United States Secretary of Labor in 1918, and appointed labor advisor and executive of the labor adjustment division for the Emergency Fleet Corporation, United States Shipping Board, during the First World War.

 The early 1920s was a lonely place to be for a pro labor candidate in what was then a republican dominated region.
 He was again elected to the Sixty-sixth Congress, but was an unsuccessful candidate for reelection in 1920.
 Again elected to the Sixty-eighth Congress, but an unsuccessful candidate for reelection in 1924.
 After this defeat he worked as a business agent for the Plumbers and Steam Fitters' Union.
 He was finally elected to the Seventieth and Seventy-first Congresses and served until his death at Balboa, Panama Canal Zone.